hashicorp/terraform-website/content/source/docs/cloud/vcs/index.html.md

 - Register webhooks with your VCS provider, to get notified of new commits to a chosen branch.
 - Download the contents of a repository at a specific commit in order to run Terraform with that code.

+~> **Important:** Terraform Cloud's authorization controls are not inherited from your VCS provider.
+This means that the user you use when integrating Terraform Cloud with a VCS may have a different level of access to repositories than it does within Terraform Cloud itself.
+Keep this in mind when selecting a user, as it may affect your security posture in one or both systems.

 ### Webhooks

 Terraform Cloud uses webhooks to monitor new commits and pull requests.